hnz1102/electricload/README.md

 I used this [heat sink](https://www.ainex.jp/products/cc-06b/)

 I guess another [heat sink](https://www.tronwire.com/collections/tronwire-cpu-coolers/products/tw-10) is also good.

+This PCB is designed by [Kicad](https://www.kicad.org/).
+This board image photo is shown the jumper wire.
+But, the PCB data is already fixed the error.

 ## LICENSE
 This source code is licensed under MIT.
 Other Hardware Schematic documents are licensed under CC-BY-SA V4.0.